kevin-mumaw/kevin-mumaw/README.md

 # <a href="https://www.linkedin.com/in/kevin-mumaw-10/">Kevin Mumaw</a>'s Project Portfolio 🔐📊

 I specialize in cybersecurity and quantitative analysis, building practical solutions for complex technical challenges.
-From vulnerability management and threat detection to systematic trading strategies, my projects demonstrate proficiency in Python, data analysis, and security operations.
-Take a look at how I apply technical skills across diverse problem domains.
+From vulnerability management and threat detection to systematic trading research and automation, my projects demonstrate proficiency in Python, data analysis, and security operations.

 ## ⚠️ Vulnerability Management Projects